 Vote now for Chattahoochee Valley’s high school football player of the week

-The final regular-season week of high school prep football in the Chattahoochee Valley is in the books.
+The first weeks of playoff high school prep football in the Chattahoochee Valley are in the books.

-In notable games, Central-Phenix City advanced in the playoffs, Hardaway clinched a playoff berth and Maron County won its region.
+In notable games, Central-Phenix City advanced in the playoffs, Carver moved on and Brookstone beat Whitefield.

+Carver cruised past Richmond Friday night to set up a sweet 16 matchup with Marist.

 To view all scores from last week, click here.